odahu/odahu-docs/source/ref_deployments.rst

 .. important::

-   Model could be deployed only if docker images were packaged through Docker REST packager.
+   Model could be deployed only if docker image was packaged through Docker REST packager.

 ********************************************
 General deployment structure